temporalio/sdk-dotnet/README.md

     dotnet run --project tests/Temporalio.Tests

-Extra args can be added after `--`, e.g. `-- --verbose` would show verbose logs and `-- --help` would show other options.
+Extra args can be added after `--`, e.g. `-- -verbose` would show verbose logs and `-- --help` would show other options.
 If the arguments are anything but `--help`, the current assembly is prepended to the args before sending to the xUnit runner.